You found a match (online) and now you have a meet up. Here's where to take 'em.

 238 N. FOURTH AVE.

-Fourth Avenue shipping container development The Boxyard opened its bar in January this year.
+Fourth Avenue shipping container development The Boxyard opened its bar in January 2019.

 Four restaurant options are now available there: Percheron Mexican Grill, BXQ (Bronx BBQ), Nhu Lan Vietnamese Food, and Indian Twist.